PickTheKiwi/ZeroGround/README.md

 ## Optimizations

-Absolutely zero
+No Optimizations have been made at this time.

 ## License

-probably open License... we dont know yet
+Not sure but there is a chance of it being OPEN.

 ## Installation

-- Open Minecraft (1.20)
-- On the options menu select texture packs
+- Download the Texturepack
-- Select open pack folder
-- Insert texturepack in the folder
+- Press the WinKey + R and put in the command run window %appdata%
-- Enjoy!
+- Go to .minecraft
+- Select Instances and then version 1.20.1 (or 1.20)
+- Drag and drop the zip file into the folder
+- Open minecraft and enable it above every other texturepack you have so it can work
+- There you go!
+Enjoy your ZeroGround GUI pack!

 ## Environment Variables

-This section is for when i intergrate my mod API soooooo
+This section is for Mod configurations which will come in the future!

 `TEXTURE_ID`